 Key Ingredients:

-As for Cheese: Cheddar: Cheddar melts nicely to gooey perfection + Parmesan: Parmesan is a great nutty topping, melted or grated.
+As for Cheese: Cheddar melts nicely to gooey perfection + Parmesan: Parmesan is a great nutty topping, melted or grated.

 Heavy Cream: Heavy cream, the sauce base, giving a rich, velvety texture to hold all ingredients together.
 For something a bit lighter, feel free to use half-and-half.